 Yes, you may qualify for a credit card, but you may have a low starting credit limit, a high rate, or you may be offered a secured credit card that requires you to keep cash on deposit at the issuing bank.

 Can I get a reverse mortgage with a 615 credit score?

 If you’re over 62 and a homeowner, you may be able to qualify for a reverse mortgage with your credit profile.

 How Your Credit Score Is Calculated

 There are multiple credit scoring models available, but the one most commonly used by lenders is the FICO.
-According to MyFICO.com, there are five main factors that went into calculating your 615 credit score:
+According to MyFICO.com, there are five main factors that go into calculating your 615 credit score:

 - Payment history: 35%.
 Making your payments on time is one of the most important factors that determine your credit scores.
-Payment history is also commonly evaluated as a separate lending criteria for many types of loans (for example, mortgages).
+Payment history is also evaluated as a separate lending criteria for many types of loans (for example, mortgages).